jlan84/linear-algebra-assignment/sprint.md

 1. Create a random column vector,row vector,and 3 x 3 square matrix called column_vector and row_vector, and rand_matrix respectively.

-2. Perform a vector vector multiply on column_vector, row_vector
+2. Perform a vector vector multiply on column_vector, row_vector.
+This should output a n x m matrix relative to the number of rows and columns in row_vector and column_vector.
+Say column_vector is a 2 x 1 and row_vector is a 1 x 3, output will be a 2 x 3 matrix.

 3. For each of column_vector,row_vector multiply each by rand_matrix
 4. Compute the dot product of row_vector and column_vector